neerajjain123/OCAJPDOC/control/ss.md

 **Answer**

 Compilation error.

+**Reason**

 The reason that the compiler doesn't complain about switch (foo) where foo is an Integer is because Java auto-unboxes the Integer to an int. the unboxing will throw a NullPointerException when foo is null.
 Therefore case with null is not allowed within switch label.

 # Point to remeber